Skip to main content

 Ozone pollution is a concern in Arizona during the warmer months, April through September.
 According to the Maricopa County Air Quality Department website “Clean Air Make More,” top air pollution offenders are cars, trucks, ATVs, leaf blowers, and lawn and garden equipment.
 To reduce pollution, consider the Maricopa County "Commit to One Day" challenge and try these tips:

-• Avoid the use of leaf blowers during hotter months and use a rake instead.
+• Avoid using leaf blowers during hotter months and use a rake instead.

 • Never use gas-powered equipment, such as leaf blowers or mowers, during high-pollution warnings.